Enrolling your child in secondary school

 - Examples or copies of your child’s latest classroom work

-If a school tells you that your child is on a waiting list, you should ask the school where they are on the waiting list and how you will be informed of any changes to your child’s place on the list.
+If a school tells you that your child is on a waiting list, ask where they are on the waiting list and how you will be informed of any changes to their place on the list.

-If you are living more 3.2 km from your local secondary school you may be eligible for the Secondary school transport scheme.
+If you live more than 3.2 km from your local secondary school, you may be eligible for the Secondary school transport scheme.

-You and your child can also visit spunout.ie – a website for adolescents in Ireland about school and other related topics.
+You can also visit spunout.ie – a website for teenagers in Ireland, covering school and other related topics.